School of Architecture and Planning

 ARC 4103.
 Architectural Lighting Design.
 (3-0) 3 Credit Hours.

 Prerequisite: ARC 2166 or consent of instructor.
 Considers the aesthetics of light, color and materials, luminaire design, architectural lighting systems, guidelines, energy codes, controls, introduction to lighting simulation, and human visual perception/comfort.
-Differential Tuition: $165.
+This course has Differential Tuition.

 ARC 4143.
 Architecture Topics.
 (3-0) 3 Credit Hours.

-Prerequisites: ARC 2166, ARC 2133, and ARC 2233.
-Advanced architectural design that focuses on building design.
-Topics may range from building technology, systems, materials and assemblies, to typologies, theories, and processes of design, and from place-making and human experience to the inter-relationship of building, environment, and society.
+Prerequisite: ARC 2166, ARC 2133, and ARC 2233.
+Advanced architectural design that focuses on building design amid issues of architectural practice and the development of professional skills.
+Course focus may vary among Building Design Studio, Community Design Studio, and Design/Build Studio.
+Topics may range from building technology, systems, materials, and assemblies to typologies, design theories, and design processes, and from place-making and human experience and/or the inter-relationship of building, environment, and society.
 Course may be repeated for credit.
-No more than 12 credit hours of ARC 4156 may count towards the degree.
-Course Fees: SAP1 $25; STSA $30; DL01 $150.
-Differential Tuition: $330.
+No more than 18 credit hours of ARC 4156 may count towards the degree.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $60; DL01 $150.

 Prerequisites: ARC 2166 and ARC 2233.
 Advanced issues in the design of environmentally responsive buildings and the natural and artificial systems that support them, such as embodied energy, active and passive heating and cooling, indoor air quality, solar orientation, daylighting and artificial illumination, acoustics, and building services systems.
 Includes the use of appropriate performance assessment tools.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $30.

 Focuses on essential elements of furniture or product design and fabrication, emphasizing relations to human environments, architectural space, human factors, and the use of materials, processes, and methods.
 May include digital design technologies and processes.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $30.

 Prerequisite: ARC 2166 or consent of instructor.
 Theory-practice seminar course exploring critical, spatial, and philosophical issues related to the impact of digital technologies within human environments.
 Involves 2-D and 3-D digital media.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 Prerequisite: ARC 2166 or consent of instructor.
 Project-driven lecture/laboratory course exploring advanced issues associated with 3-D modeling, animation, photo-realistic visualization, and computer-aided manufacturing.
 Considers the role these processes and allied theories play in architectural and interior design.
 (Same as IDE 4233.
 Credit cannot be earned for both ARC 4233 and IDE 4233.)
-Course Fees: SAP1 $25; STSA $15; DL01 $75.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $30; DL01 $75.

 Prerequisite: ARC 4156 (taken twice).
 Advanced architectural design studio addressing the theoretical and practical issues of considerate and responsible design and detailing of a small building from the ground up.
 Addresses the whole building in terms of its integration with the site and climate, its structural, environmental, daylighting, and envelope systems, as well as accessibility, life safety, and vertical circulation.
-Course Fees: SAP1 $25; STSA $30; DL01 $150.
-Differential Tuition: $330.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $60; DL01 $150.

 Prerequisites: ARC 2166 and ARC 2133.
 Advanced study of architectural structures; considers the physical principles that govern classical statics and strength of materials.
 Graphical and mathematical design of structural systems.
 Consideration of the role of structural articulation in the design of buildings.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $30.

 ARC 4333.
 Practicum/Internship.
 (0-0) 3 Credit Hours.

 Prerequisites: ARC 2166 and consent of instructor.
 Offers students majoring in architecture or interior design a supervised professional practice experience with public agencies or private firms.
 Individual conferences and written reports required.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $30.

-Prerequisites: ARC 2166 or consent of instructor.
+Prerequisite: ARC 2166 or consent of instructor.
 An architecture or planning studio associated with a study abroad program.
-(Formerly IDE 4816 in previous catalogs.
+(Same as IDE 4816.
 Credit cannot be earned for both ARC 4816 and IDE 4816.)
-Course Fees: SAP1 $25; STSA $30.
-Differential Tuition: $330.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $60.

 ARC 4823.
 International Studies Theory Seminar.
 (3-0) 3 Credit Hours.

-Prerequisites: ARC 2166 or consent of instructor.
+Prerequisite: ARC 2166 or consent of instructor.
 A lecture/seminar course associated with a study abroad program; involves field trips.
-(Formerly IDE 4823 in previous catalogs.
+(Same as IDE 4823.
 Credit cannot be earned for both ARC 4823 and IDE 4823.)
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

-Prerequisites: ARC 2166 or consent of instructor.
+Prerequisite: ARC 2166 or consent of instructor.
 A drawing course associated with a study abroad program; involves field trips.
-(Formerly IDE 4833 in previous catalogs.
+(Same as IDE 4833.
 Credit cannot be earned for both ARC 4833 and IDE 4833.)
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 ARC 4843.
 International Studies History Seminar.
 (3-0) 3 Credit Hours.

-Prerequisites: ARC 2166 or consent of instructor.
+Prerequisite: ARC 2166 or consent of instructor.
 A lecture/seminar course associated with a study abroad program; involves field trips.
-(Formerly IDE 4843 in previous catalogs.
+(Same as IDE 4843.
 Credit cannot be earned for both ARC 4843 and IDE 4843.)
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 ARC 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

 Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
 Scholarly research under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, may apply to a bachelor’s degree.
-Course Fees: SAP1 $25; STSA $5.
-Differential Tuition: $55.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $10.

 ARC 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

 Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
 Scholarly research under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, may apply to a bachelor’s degree.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: SAP1 $25; STSE $30.

 ARC 4916.
 Independent Study.
 (0-0) 6 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
+Prerequisite: Permission in writing (form available) from the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
 Scholarly research under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, may apply to a bachelor’s degree.
-Course Fees: SAP1 $25; STSA $30.
-Differential Tuition: $330.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 ARC 4953.
 Special Studies in Architecture.
 (3-0) 3 Credit Hours.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or often available as part of the regular course offerings.
 Special studies may be repeated for credit when the topics vary, but not more than 3 semester credit hours for ARC 4953 or 12 hours for ARC 4956, regardless of discipline, will apply to a bachelor’s degree.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or often available as part of the regular course offerings.
 Special studies may be repeated for credit when the topics vary, but not more than 3 semester credit hours for ARC 4953 or 12 hours for ARC 4956, regardless of discipline, will apply to a bachelor’s degree.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $330.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 Interior Design (IDE) Courses